 While it is not an absolute necessity to have an 3G pitch instead of a grass pitch, it has some major advantages.

-- 3G astroturf is much easier to maintain than natural grass fields, as it requires no watering, fertilizing, or mowing.
+2. 3G astroturf is much easier to maintain than natural grass pitches, as it requires no watering, fertilising, or mowing.

 2G, 3G, or 4G astroturf